-- Failure to attain a "C" (77%) or better in a required education course. - Receipt of an unsatisfactory clinical evaluation. - Failure to attain a "P" in any Pass/Fail course. - Failure to meet the terms or expected outcomes of classroom/lab, and/or clinical monitoring.
+- Failure to attain a "C" (77%) or better in a required education course (DSc). - Failure to attain a "AB" (90%) or better in all required education course (OMPT). - Receipt of an unsatisfactory clinical evaluation. - · Failure to attain a "P" in any Pass/Fail course. - Failure to meet the terms or expected outcomes of classroom/lab, and/or clinical monitoring.